userfrosting/learn/pages/03.installation/01.environment/04.lando/docs.md

     service: cache
 ```

 This configuration file creates a LAMP stack.
-If you prefer a LEMP (nginx) stack, change "lamp" to "lemp" in the `recipe` setting near the top of the file.
+If you prefer a LEMP (nginx) stack, change "lamp" to "lemp" in the `recipe` setting near the top of the file and be sure to comment out the `a2enmod headers` line in the build section for the Lando config file.
 This will enable `xdebug` for integration with your IDE.
 If you do not use xdebug, you can set `xdebug` to false in the configuration file to improve performance.
 However, since this is a local development environment, we strongly encourage you to keep it enabled!

 ### Configure UserFrosting